Israel–Switzerland relations

 Switzerland recognized Israel on January 25, 1949 and opened a consulate in Tel Aviv.
 Israel has an embassy in Bern.
 Since 1958, Switzerland has an embassy in Tel Aviv and an honorary consulate in Eilat.

-Switzerland has historically supported a two-state solution on the basis of the 1967 borders, regarding the resolution of the Israel-Palestinian Conflict, a stance it reaffirmed in May of 2024.
+Switzerland has historically supported a two-state solution on the basis of the 1967 borders, regarding the resolution of the Israel-Palestinian Conflict, a stance it reaffirmed in May 2024.

 History

 Prime Minister Levi Eshkol and Swiss ambassador Pierre Brugger, 1963.

 The First Zionist Congress was held in Basel in 1897, and 15 out of a total of 22 congresses were held in Switzerland.
 Before the establishment of the State of Israel, Switzerland maintained a consulate in Jerusalem and a consular agency in Tel Aviv.
 It recognized the new state in 1949 and opened a consulate in Tel Aviv, which was upgraded to an embassy in 1958.
 The Swiss community in Israel is the largest in the Asian region, totalling around 12,000 persons.

 After the escalation of the Middle East conflict, Switzerland halted arms sales and military cooperation with Israel from 2002 to 2005.
 Since 2004, there has been regular political dialogue between Switzerland and Israel.